Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 With the historical lesson of the motorwagen firmly in mind, we must now look ahead to imagine what our towns and cities might look like with generative AI.
 The analogy is apt because, just as with personal transport, the speed and convenience are much celebrated and the harms (emissions, road deaths, environmental impact, congestion, centralization) are far less clear.

 We might find it instructive to look at how the debate took shape in the 1920s, when the harms of motor vehicles were becoming more apparent as motorists began to compete in earnest with the space formerly occupied by people.
-While both public opinion and that expressed by judges was vastly in favour of the rights of pedestrians, the wealth at the disposable of the motoring minority allowed them to build the rhetorical force to petition for rights against the majority view.
+While both public opinion and that expressed by judges was vastly in favour of the rights of pedestrians, the wealth at the disposal of the motoring minority allowed them to build the rhetorical force to petition for rights against the majority view.

 > The transformation was not a natural evolution, a side effect of technological progress, the choice of a democratic majority, or the product of a free market.
 >